terran6/nft-on-terra/README.md

 }
 ```

-You must first update the desired _name_ and _symbol_ that will correspond to your minted NFT.
+You must first update the _name_ and _symbol_ that will correspond to your NFT collection with which your minted NFTs will be associated.
 Also, the _minter_ will have to be updated to your test1 wallet address.
 This may be copied directly from your Terra Station extension.

 <div align="center">
   <kbd>